I Can Do It! Kids Clinic

 What services does I Can Do It!
 Kids Clinic offer?

 I Can Do It!
 Kids Clinic provides occupational therapy services for children across NSW.
 They work with children on development, sensory needs, and autism-related support.
-If you're concerned about your child's development or need a diagnosis, speak with your GP first, who can provide referrals and guidance on whether occupational therapy might be helpful for your family.
+If you're concerned about your child's development or suspect autism, speak with your GP first, who can provide referrals and guidance on whether occupational therapy might be helpful for your situation.

 Other clinics nearby